Learn WIP with Joy – File Protection Deep Dive – Part 3

 • importance of DRA in WIP policy

-• WIP file protection when file copied to removable media
+• WIP file protection when a file is copied to removable media

 • discuss the limitations of WIP